-Retransmit setup is initiated by holding $\overline{RT}$ LOW during a rising RCLK edge. $\overline{REN}$ and $\overline{WEN}$ must be HIGH before bringing $\overline{RT}$ LOW.
-At least one word, but no more than D- 2 words should have been written into the FIFO between Reset (Master or Partial) and the time of Retransmit setup.
-D = 65,536 for the IDT72281 and D = 131,072 for the IDT72281 in IDT Standard mode.
-In FWFT mode, D = 65,537 for the IDT72281 and D = 131,073 for the IDT72291.
+Retransmit setup is initiated by holding RT LOW during a rising RCLK edge.
+REN and WEN must be HIGH before bringing RT LOW.
+At least two words, but no more than D - 2 words, should have been written into the FIFO and read from the FIFO between Reset (Master or Partial) and the time of Retransmit setup.
+D = 131,072 for the IDT72V295 and D = 262,144 for the IDT72V2105.
+In FWFT mode, D = 131,073 for the IDT72V295 and D = 262,145 for the IDT72V2105.

-If IDT Standard mode is selected, the FIFO will mark the beginning of the Retransmit setup by setting $\overline{\text{EF}}$ LOW.
-The change in level will only be noticeable if $\overline{\text{EF}}$ was HIGH before setup.
+If IDT Standard mode is selected, the FIFO will mark the beginning of the Retransmit setup by setting \overline{EF} LOW.
+The change in level will only be noticeable if \overline{EF} was HIGH before setup.
 During this period, the internal read pointer is initialized to the first location of the RAM array.

 When EF goes HIGH, Retransmit setup is complete and read operations may begin starting with the first location in memory.
-Since IDT Standard mode is selected, every word read including the first word following

-Retransmit setup requires a LOW on REN to enable the rising edge of RCLK.
+Since IDT Standard mode is selected, every word read including the first word following Retransmit setup requires a LOW on REN to enable the rising edge of RCLK.
 See Figure 11, Retransmit Timing (IDT Standard Mode), for the relevant timing diagram.

-If FWFT mode is selected, the FIFO will mark the beginning of the Retransmit setup by setting $\overline{OR}$ HIGH.
+If FWFT mode is selected, the FIFO will mark the beginning of the Retransmit setup by setting \overline{OR} HIGH.
 During this period, the internal read pointer is set to the first location of the RAM array.

-When $\overline{OR}$ goes LOW, Retransmit setup is complete; at the same time, the contents of the first location appear on the outputs.
-Since FWFT mode is selected, the first word appears on the outputs, no LOW on $\overline{REN}$ is necessary.
-Reading all subsequent words requires a LOW on $\overline{REN}$ to enable the rising edge of RCLK.
+When OR goes LOW, Retransmit setup is complete; at the same time, the contents of the first location appear on the outputs.
+Since FWFT mode is selected, the first word appears on the outputs, no LOW on REN is necessary.
+Reading all subsequent words requires a LOW on REN to enable the rising edge of RCLK.
 See Figure 12, Retransmit Timing (FWFT Mode), for the relevant timing diagram.

-For either IDT Standard mode or FWFT mode, updating of the PAE, HF and PAF flags begin with the rising edge of RCLK that RT is setup.
-PAE is synchronized to RCLK, thus on the second rising edge of RCLK after RT is setup, the PAE flag will be updated.
-HF is asynchronous, thus the rising edge of RCLK that RT is setup will update HF.
-PAF is synchronized to WCLK, thus the second rising edge of WCLK that occurs tskew after the rising edge of RCLK that RT is setup will update PAF.
-RT is synchronized to RCLK.
+For either IDT Standard mode or FWFT mode, updating of the \overline{PAE} , \overline{HF} and \overline{PAF} flags begin with the rising edge of RCLK that \overline{RT} is setup. \overline{PAE} is synchronized to RCLK, thus on the second rising edge of RCLK after \overline{RT} is setup, the \overline{PAE} flag will be updated. \overline{HF} is asynchronous, thus the rising edge of RCLK that \overline{RT} is setup will update \overline{HF} . \overline{PAF} is synchronized to WCLK, thus the second rising edge of WCLK that occurs tskew after the rising edge of RCLK that \overline{RT} is setup will update \overline{PAF} . \overline{RT} is synchronized to RCLK.